All Episodes

 If your cats glow in the dark, it's because of a northeast wind from Arizona.

-Art, over the last few days you've quoted some faxes sent to you from a party referred to as Doc Berry.
+Then this, responding to Doc's previous messages, Art over the last few days, you've quoted some facts as sent to you from a party referred to as Doc Berry.

-After having spent six and one half years at that plant during its construction, I feel obligated to inject something here.
+After having spent six and one-half years at that plant during its construction, I feel obligated to inject something here.

 Palo Verde was in the process of construction when the incident occurred at Three Mile Island.

-Due to the fact that Three Mile Island units were very similar to Palo Verde unit, safety factors were introduced to Palo
+Due to the fact that Three Mile Island units were very similar to Palo Verde units, safety factors were introduced at Palo Verde to offset any possibility of a repeat of what happened at Three Mile Island.

-These safeguards required a completion time extension of about two years, which made Palo Verde,
+These safeguards required a completion time extension of about two years, which made Palo Verde, in addition to being the largest, also the safest.

-also the safest.
-The refueling of a nuclear reactor is done while it is
+The refueling of a nuclear reactor is done while it is completely submerged in boron-rich water.

-neutralize radioactivity at times during the changing of the fuel cells,
+Boron water solution is used to neutralize the radioactivity at times during the changing of the fuel cells.

-in other words, from the reactor through the tunnel to the fuel storage
+In other words, from the reactor through the tunnel to the fuel storage and in the used fuel storage area.

 In addition to the water boron safety factor, the whole operation is done within the confines of the containment building, which has facilities to take care of the removal of anything that might contaminate the atmosphere within the confines of the building.

-You will probably be informed by Doc Barry about a fire in the control room, resulting in alarms going off, aren't the control room is separated from the reactor by many feet of reinforced concrete.
+You will probably be informed by Doc Berry about a fire in the control room resulting in alarms going off.

 So as a result, there can be no interaction between the two problems.

-Basically, the refueling of a reactor is done in a manual mode, keeps it separate from the control room, which by necessity goes through a maintenance procedure during the refueling process.
+It keeps it separate from the control room, which by necessity goes through a maintenance procedure during the refueling process so problems can arise.

-Due to the fact that I reside downwind from Palo Verde, I naturally became interested in the safety of the plant, as it would be after completion.
+Due to the fact that I reside downwind from Palo Verde, I naturally became interested in the safety of the plant as it would be after completion.

 I'd like to say it this time, I have not changed my place of residence.